 The Holy Spirit’s ministry through the church doesn’t stop at preaching the Good News.
 It continues by binding up hurting people, and freeing people who are in spiritual bondage.
 The whole Gospel must be preached and taught in order that lost people can be saved, broken people can be healed, and bound up people can be set free – all of it done that God be glorified.

 Spiritual immaturity can be remedied if we follow Jesus’ example and Commission.
-It is our responsibility to not only win lost people to Christ, but to grow them up in the faith as well.
+We are responsible to not only win lost people to